Facilities & Resources

 Opening in June 2014, the Battle Building is a comprehensive ambulatory facility that serves all the outpatient needs of children cared for at the University of Virginia, including the NICU High-Risk Follow-Up Clinic.

-Located on the 7th Floor of the Medical Center, the Level IV NICU recently expanded from 45 to 51 beds.
+Located on the 7th Floor of the Medical Center, the Level IV NICU currently has 51 beds.
 Also available are two separate family suites that parents may care for their infant prior to discharge.

 ECMO (neonatal patients in NICU), Pediatric Surgery, Pediatric Cardiovascular Surgery available 24/7.